HarryGuo2012/Algorithm-Template/README.md

 # Algorithm-Template
 It's the collection of algorithms.
-Most of them are using in competition.
+Most of them are used in competition.